Troubleshooting managed node availability - AWS Systems Manager

 Open AmazonSSMManagedInstanceCore in the console

-For information about other policies that can be attached to an instance profile for Systems Manager, see Configure instance permissions for Systems Manager.
+For information about other policies that can be attached to an instance profile for Systems Manager, see Configure instance permissions required for Systems Manager.

 Solution 3: Verify service endpoint connectivity